-Frequent flyer members can earn points for getting Qantas travel insurance
+Frequent flyer members can earn Qantas Points for getting Qantas Travel Insurance.

-One of the most trusted organisations in Australia and the third oldest airline in the world, Qantas is also well known for providing travel insurance.
-With policies available for domestic, international and multi-trip travellers, their policies cover a wide range of needs and budgets.
+One of the most trusted organisations in Australia and the third oldest airline in the world.
+Qantas Insurance has policies available for domestic, international and multi-trip travellers, their policies cover a wide range of needs and budgets.

 Finder's favourite features: